How to Deal With Anxious Attachment

 - Self deprecating.

-If you recognise anxious attachment behaviours in yourself, it’s likely that you had a parent or care-giver who was inconsistent in how they responded to you when you were upset, overwhelmed, scared or anxious.
+If you recognise anxious attachment behaviours in yourself, it’s possible that you had a parent or care-giver who was inconsistent in how they responded to you when you were upset, overwhelmed, scared or anxious.

 This may not have been their fault.